What Is a Good GMAT Score for Harvard Business School?

 Your direct competition is other applicants whose profiles are similar to yours.

 Speaking of which, let’s say you have a very strong background in Quant, but you’re also in a very overrepresented group in just about every respect — academically, professionally, and personally.
 In that case, a GMAT Verbal score at the high end of Harvard’s range could really make your application stand out.
-Of course, people in groups that are overrepresented in MBA applicant pools typically need to earn higher GMAT scores overall in order to stand out among their peers.
+Of course, people in groups that are overrepresented in MBA applicant pools typically need to earn higher GMAT scores overall to stand out among their peers.

-Although there is no GMAT score or set of scores that can guarantee your entry in Harvard (or any other school), you can use your GMAT performance to help fill “gaps” in your profile and give yourself the best possible chance at admittance.
+The point is, when determining what your GMAT score goal should be for HBS, you need to consider not only how you stack up next to the “average” Harvard MBA student, but also what your academic and professional backgrounds say about your strengths and weaknesses.
+Although there is no GMAT score or set of scores that can guarantee your entry into Harvard (or any other school), you can use your GMAT performance to help fill “gaps” in your profile and give yourself the best possible chance at admittance.
 With that in mind, you should evaluate your strengths and weaknesses to determine minimum score goals for your individual section scores and your total score.

 TTP PRO TIP: